vifino/Echelon/README.md

       - The one who issued the command.

     2. to
       - The one who received the message.
-This should be the Bot's Name if the bot received a private message.
+This should be the Bot's Name if the bot received a private message or the channel.
     3. bot
       - This is the IRC Object. issue normal IRC commands.
     4. config